 - Personal medication as advised by your GP on travels to the equatorial Africa

-- Lastly a warm attitude…as each day is different!
+- Lastly and most important; a warm attitude and loads of expectation…as each day is different!